HeatfanJohn/ChipWebcam/README.md

 # More info

-For more details, please visit: [Geeky Theory](http://geekytheory.com/panel-de-monitorizacion-para-raspberry-pi-con-node-js/ "Geeky Theory")
+For more details, please visit: [Masseria.org](http://Masseria.org)